devops-novice/genai-ci-cd/README.md

 # 🤖 GenAI for CI/CD: Prompt Engineering Playground

 This repository contains hands-on experiments that apply **Generative AI** to **DevOps, CI/CD, and DevSecOps workflows** using the OpenAI API.
-It's part of a larger AI upskilling journey focused on becoming an AI-integrated Engineering Leader by March 2026.
+It's part of a larger AI upskilling journey focused on becoming an AI-integrated Engineering Leader.

 ---